slurmulon/flap/docs/README.md

 ### `all`

+When every argument matches `is`, this guard calls `then`.

-Invokes the original guarded function unless the `is` condition is met for every argument provided to the function.
+Otherwise it calls the original guarded function.

 ```js
 const example = ((a,b,c) => a + b + c).guard.all({